TordWessman/LanguageParser/README.md

 # LanguageParser
-Atempt to parse dictionaries into a computer readable format.
+Attempt to parse dictionaries into a computer readable format.